Speicher210/wingu-sdk-android-demoapp/README.md

 Simply open the project in Android Studio and run it.
 Note that beacons will not show up in an emulator since it does not support bluetooth.

+#Kotlin

+Master branch is written in Java, there is also kotlin branch with kotlin version of demo app.